London is one of the most popular destinations among art lovers. These 10 destinations will help you discover the best the city has to offer for...

 The Ibero-American Exposition of 1929 did much to put Seville back on the map as a global city.
 To prepare the location of the world’s fair, local architect Aníbal González was commissioned with the construction of the Plaza de España on the edge of the city’s Maria Luisa Park.
 His project was a massive semi-circular building that would wrap halfway around the plaza until meeting the edge of the park on the other side.
 The building’s design is an eclectic mix of Neo-Renaissance, Neo-Baroque, and Neo-Moorish styles with local azulejos (glazed ceramic tiles) decorating the façades and towers.

-Although also visible in the Plaza de España, no other building constructed for the world’s fair contained more Neo-Moorish elements than did the Mudéjar Pavilion.
-Also designed by González, the building’s red brick façade with minaret-like towers and arched entrances pays homage to the Moorish style that had once dominated Andalusia’s architectural tradition for seven centuries.
+Although also visible in the Plaza de España, no other building constructed for the world’s fair contained more Neo-Moorish elements than the Mudéjar Pavilion did.
+Also designed by González, the building’s red brick façade with minaret-like towers and arched entrances pay homage to the Moorish style that had once dominated Andalusia’s architectural tradition for seven centuries.
 Indeed, the abundant presence of Neo-Moorish structures tucked away in the lush gardens of Maria Luisa Park makes even a brief stroll feel like a journey back in time.

 The works of González for the Ibero-American Exposition of 1929 inspired other local architects to revisit Seville’s Moorish heritage.
 Today, visitors of the city can enjoy Seville’s eclectic blend of architecture just by walking down one of its main streets, the Avenida de la Constitución.
 Beginning in Puerta Jerez and walking in the direction of Plaza Nueva, one will pass the Moorish Alcázar, the Gothic cathedral, as well as the large Renaissance structure that houses the General Archive of the Indies.